zuri-training/Team-100_AnimaLib/README.md

 pip3 install -r requirements.txt
 ```
-run migrations to prepare the models or table to be added to the database, use:
+Run migrations to prepare the models or table to be added to the database, use:
 ```bash
 python manage.py makemigrations
 ```
-migrate your tables to the database, using:
+Migrate your tables to the database, using:
 ```bash
 python manage.py migrate
 ```